How to Buy Safety Real Estate in Turkey ?

 Turkey has become incredibly popular with both holiday homeowners and expats over the years.
 Not only does the country have a rich, ancient and interesting history with an impressive and attractive cultural heritage, but property investors are attracted by the beautiful weather, stunning coastlines, colorful waters and unspoilt locations.
 Particularly popular locations include Antalya, Bodrum and Fethiye, areas offering modern and state of the art apartments and villas.
 It is also much easier to buy a home in Turkey than it is in many other European countries, with its fast turnaround being an attractive prospect to investors all over the world.

-Where can I buy property in Turkey?
+Where Can I Buy Real Estate in Turkey?

 Foreigners may purchase land and property in Turkey in their own names provided that properties are located in towns, not in villages or rural areas.
 The property purchased must be located within the boundaries of a municipality or borough.
 The land or home purchased must also be located outside of military zones.